KDX-III Sejong Destroyer

 In June 2006 the Defense Acquisition Program Administration, the Korean military acquisition agency, selected Daewoo Shipbuilding & Marine Engineering Co. to build the country's second Aegis-equipped destroyer.
 Daewoo was expected to deliver the destroyer to the Navy by the end of 2010.
 In July 2007 Daewoo Shipbuilding and Marine Engineering (DSME) began the steel cutting of the South Korean Navy's second KDX-III Aegis-equipped destroyer.
 The Seoul-based company said that following the start of the steel cutting the first keel would be laid in December, with launching scheduled for November 2008.
 On 16 November 2008 South Korea launched its second AEGIS KDX-III destroyer.
 The ship was built at the Daewoo Shipbuilding and Marine Engineering yard on Geoje Island in South Gyeongsang.
 The ship was named after Yulgok Yi I, a prominent Confucian scholar of the Joseon Kingdom (1392-1910).

 The three KDX-III destroyers designed by South Korea's Hyundai Heavy Industries were expected to be in service by 2012.
-The ships are intended to replace the South Korean Navy's fleet of aging U.S.-built destroyers.
+The ships were intended to replace the South Korean Navy's fleet of aging U.S.-built destroyers.

 The KDX-III destroyers are frequently described by Korean media as having a displacement of 7,000-tons or 7,600-tons, but as is frequently the case in Asia, this is the light displacement.
 The fully loaded displacement is more along the lines of 11,000 tons, larger the the US Ticondaroga class cruiser.